A reading for Cultural Anthropology

-- While this approach is theoretically possible, it is highly impractical.
+While this approach is theoretically possible, it is highly impractical.
 Why?
-Well, comparatively few non-Christian respondents are able to do this.
+Well, comparatively few non-Christian respondents would be able to do this.
 They have never been called upon to do so — much less are they prepared to do so.
-It is as though their glasses have become a part of their eyes.
-Of the few who, by virtue of education or association, are able to change glasses, there are only a few of them who are willing to do so.
+It is as though their glasses have become an integral part of their eyes.
+Of the few who, by virtue of education or association, are able to change glasses, there would be only a few inclined to do so.

-- Second, missionaries can temporarily adopt the world view of their non-Christian respondents.
-Then, by reexamining their message in the light of the respondent world view, they can adapt the message, encoding it in such a way that it will become meaningful to the respondents.
+- Second, missionaries can tr to temporarily adopt the world view of their non-Christian respondents.
+Then, by reexamining their message in the light of the respondent world view, they can encode the message in a way that it will be meaningful to people in that culture.

-- This approach is not easy, but it is both possible and practical.
+- While this approach is not easy, it is both possible and practical.
 Complete communication may not be attainable.
 Perfection seldom is.
 But effective communication is possible if missionaries take the initiative and pay the price.
 And true missionary motivation is to communicate a message, not simply dispense it.

-- Third, missionaries can invite their respondents to meet them halfway, to exchange one lens and try looking through one eye, so to speak.
+- Third, missionaries can invite their respondents to meet them halfway, to exchange one lens for another and try looking through one eye, so to speak.

-- This has been a rather popular approach to the problem.
+- This has been a popular approach to the problem.
 Traditionally, the study of comparative religion has been undertaken by many missionaries in order to find points of contact or establish common ground between religious world views.
-Sadly, upon closer examination, many such presumed points and places turn out to be mirages.
+Sadly, upon closer examination, many such presumed points and places have turned out to be mirages.
 Others seem to have some kind of reality to commend them, but upon close examination the "reality" turns out to be religious quicksand.
 That is why Hendrik Kraemer insists that one must have a "totalitarian" understanding of religion.
-In other words, the separate parts of any religion must be understood in terms of the whole of it.
-To return to our former analogy, we need both lenses.
+B this, he means that the separate parts of any religion must be understood in terms of the whole or totality of it.
+In terms of the glasses analogy, we need both lenses.
 Otherwise we risk distortion.